fatlotus/anvil/README.md

-# Hephaestus
+# Anvil

-The Hephaestus library is a Golang rewrite of RAdminD; it is covered under the MIT License:
+This project is a Golang rewrite of RAdminD.

 Copyright (c) 2015 Jeremy Archer